utuM/MBoarD-One/README.md

-# MeBeer
+# MBoarD Standard.
+First prototype in the MBoarD devices line (Standard version).
-MeBeer is a prototype of portable multimedia device.
+MeBoarD is a prototype of portable multimedia device.